-The Internet of Things is expected to lead to 50 billion connected devices by 2020 collecting and exchanging personal data about their users, their lives, their preferences and tastes.
-This will lead not only to relevant data protection issues, but also to increased cybercrime related risks triggering the need to ensure a higher level of cyber security.
+The Internet of Things is expected to lead to 50 billion connected devices by 2020 collecting and exchanging personal data about their users, their lives, their preferences, and tastes.
+This scenario will lead not only to relevant data protection issues but also to increased cybercrime related risks triggering the need to ensure a higher level of cybersecurity.

-This issue has been recently addressed by the Italian Government that adopted the National Plan on Cyber Security whose purpose is, among others, to amend cybercrime provisions in order to be better tailored to new technologies which certainly include crimes involving the unauthorized access to BIG DATA and personal data collected through Internet of Things technologies.
+This issue was addressed by the Italian Government that adopted the National Plan on Cyber Security whose purpose is, among others, to amend cybercrime provisions to tailor them to new technologies which certainly include crimes involving the unauthorized access to Big Data and personal data collected through the Internet of Things technologies.

-Also, in case of the so called data breach (i.e. a breach of security leading to the accidental, unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data in a database), the notification obligation to the Data Protection Supervisory Authority currently represents an obligation only on providers of electronic communication services (Read on the topic “Top 3 lessons learnt on data breach events and how to be ready to face them“).
-However, it is now an obligation for any data controller under the GDPR i.e. any entity running a database of personal data as a consequence of the coming into force of new EU data protections regulation.
-And this extension will be coupled with the increase of sanctions for breach of data protection regulations up to 4% of the global turnover of data controller’s group (Read on the topic “Are privacy fines really massive under the GDPR?“).
+Also, in case of the so-called “data breach,” the notification obligation to the Data Protection Supervisory Authority is now an obligation for any data controller under the GDPR, i.e., an entity running a database of personal data as a consequence of the coming into force of new EU data protection regulation.
+You can read on the topic “Top 3 lessons learned on data breach events and how to be ready to face them“.
+And this extension is coupled with the increase of sanctions for breach of data protection regulations up to 4% of the global turnover of data controller’s group (Read on the topic “Are privacy fines massive under the GDPR?“).

-Such obligations will raise concerns not only for European companies, but also for non-European companies such as American entities collecting personal data of European users because the new European data protection regulation will be applicable to any entity processing personal data of users located in the European Union.
+Such obligations raise concerns not only for European companies but also for non-European companies such as American entities collecting personal data of European users because the new European data protection regulation will apply to any entity processing personal data of users located in the European Union.

 There were according to estimates 1,150 cybercrime attacks globally of which 35 in Italy in 2013 leading to annual damages between € 20 and € 40 billion in Italy.
-And given such circumstances it is not surprising that insurance policies covering cybercrimes are becoming very popular.
-The growth of the Internet of Things and the increased reliance of companies on BIG DATA and in general large databases leads to a risk against which companies are more and more deciding to get an insurance protection.
+Given such circumstances, it is not surprising that insurance policies covering cybercrimes are becoming popular.
+The growth of the Internet of Things and the increased reliance of companies on Big Data and, in general terms, large databases leads to a risk against which companies are more and more deciding to get insurance protection.

-Likewise, the fact that Italian law provides for corporate criminal liability in relation to cybercrime conducts pushes companies to adopt the so called internal corporate model of organization and management of the company outlined in this post in order to minimize liabilities in case of cybercrime leading to the loss, alteration or destruction of their customers’ data).
-This is not relevant only for gaming operators, but for companies acting in any sector.
+Likewise, the fact that Italian law provides for corporate criminal liability in relation to cybercrime conducts pushes companies to adopt the so-called internal corporate model of organization and management of the company outlined in this article “Corporate Criminal Liability for Gaming Operators” in order to minimize liabilities in case of cybercrime leading to the loss, alteration or destruction of their customers’ data.
+The scenario is not relevant only for gaming operators, but for companies acting in any sector.